 Individuals who want to enroll with the Oneida Nation must possess at least ¼ Oneida blood and meet the qualifications as established by the Constitution and By-Laws of the Oneida Nation and the Membership Ordinance.

-The Oneida Trust Enrollment Committee reviews Enrollment Applications quarterly.
+The Oneida Trust Enrollment Committee reviews Enrollment Applications semi-annually.
 Enrollment Applications Received:

 Descendants are individuals born from enrolled Oneida members but who do not meet the eligibility requirements for enrollment with the Oneida Nation.
 To be recognized as a Descendant, documentation must prove that the individual lineally descends from an ancestor who is or was a member of the Oneida Nation.
 Descendant Certifications are used for assistance at the Oneida Health Center and/or other programs.

 DUAL ENROLLMENT IS SPECIFICALLY PROHIBITED BY THE ONEIDA NATION.

 Enrolled Oneida tribal members may voluntarily relinquish their membership from the Oneida Nation through the following method:

 - Adults may relinquish by submitting a notarized relinquishment form.

 Minors (under 18)